dojo/docs/dojox/grid/LazyTreeGrid.rst

     ]
   };

 The attributes of "colSpans" object (0, 1, 2, ...) indicate what level it is.
 The level is 0-based.
-The value of these attributes would be a JSON object array, each element of these array would indicate the detail of column span, the start indicate the start column index of colspan, end is end column index of colspan, and the primary is index of column which content will be dispalyed (start value by default).
+The value of these attributes would be a JSON object array, each element of these array would indicate the detail of column span, the start indicate the start column index of colspan, end is end column index of colspan, and the primary is index of column which content will be displayed (start value by default).

 ==========
 Public API